Allium cernuum Roth

 One of the first plants to appear in the early spring, A. cernuum emerges as a dense tuft of lime-green leaves.
 In June, it sends up flower stalks with single inflorescences, whose buds open in late June or July.
-Many, but not all plants produce inflorescences in a given year.
-Though a typical clump produces from 2 to 8 flowering culms, as many as 12 or more flowers may be produced from large clumps, which can contain over 36 tightly clustered bulbs.
+Many, but not all, plants produce inflorescences in a given year.
+Although a typical clump produces from 2 to 8 flowering culms, as many as 12 or more flowers may be produced from large clumps, which can contain over 36 tightly clustered bulbs.
 Fruits are produced from late July through early September.

 Conservation / Management

 Allium cernuum appears to be rare or uncommon throughout the region, and the factors that influence its rarity are not entirely known.
 At the present time, the best way to preserve this rare species is to maintain and protect the forest habitat where it occurs.
 Special consideration needs to be given to any activity that could result in significant canopy gaps.
 A gap caused by the death of a single canopy tree would not cause a problem, but larger gaps would increase light and temperature on the forest floor.
 This would tend to dry and warm the soil, which could disrupt the competitive relationships between plants and shift species composition.
 Any land uses employing heavy machinery may potentially damage the soil, especially on slopes.
 Livestock grazing could also degrade A. cernuum habitats and directly injure plants.

 Best Time to Search

 The best time to search for A. cernuum is when it is in flower, from late June through August, and in fruit, from late July through September.
 Without flowers or fruits it is very difficult to distinguish A. cernuum from its close relative A. stellatum (autumn onion).